sapirl/BCB420.2019.GWAS/README.md

 ```
 <br>
 <br>
-**When observing the data, several kinds of associations are revealed:**
+**When observing the data, several kinds of associations are revealed**
 <br>

 **(1)** SNP X SNP interactions: more complex kind of association between a disease and SNPs.
 Most SNP x SNP interactions contain at least one SNP that does not have an equivalent HGNC symbol, either because the SNP is intergenic or because it is mapped to a gene that wasn't characterized.
 In total, if we remove all rows of SNP interaction data, we have 178 out of 437 observations remaining.